go-gitea/gitea/README.md

 If you have questions that are not covered by the documentation, you can get in contact with us on our [Discord server](https://discord.gg/Gitea) or create  a post in the [discourse forum](https://discourse.gitea.io/).

 We maintain a list of Gitea-related projects at [gitea/awesome-gitea](https://gitea.com/gitea/awesome-gitea).
-The hugo-based documentation theme is hosted at [gitea/theme](https://gitea.com/gitea/theme).
+The Hugo-based documentation theme is hosted at [gitea/theme](https://gitea.com/gitea/theme).
 The official Gitea CLI is developed at [gitea/tea](https://gitea.com/gitea/tea).

 ## Authors